Nathan Littauer Nursing Home

 - During outbreaks, visitation may be restricted to residents and visitors.
 During this time, residents should avoid spending time in hallways and other common areas.

 Core Principles of COVID-19 Infection Prevention

-- Visitors who have a positive viral test for COVID-19, symptoms of COVID-19, or currently meet the criteria for quarantine, should not enter the facility.
+- Visitors who have a positive viral test for COVID-19, symptoms of respiratory or gastrointestinal disease, or currently meet the criteria for quarantine, should not enter the facility.
 Facilities should screen all who enter for these visitation exclusions.